Bigger (Beyoncé song): Composition and lyrical interpretation

 "Bigger" is preceded by "Balance", a Mufasa interlude voiced by James Earl Jones, which samples his "Circle of Life" speech from the 2019 film.
 The two tracks segue into each other.
 Dazed described this shift as "tying in nicely with the track’s lyrics."
 According to The Atlantic, "Bigger" has an overarching theme of "royal succession" as well as an undercurrent exploration of the "ecological and existential" aspects of the "Circle of Life."
 Matzav Review described "Bigger" as an "ode to the natural riches of the African continent" whilst also serving as a tribute to Beyoncé's children, showing them the paraphrased "power of collective knowledge."

 Music video

-A music video was released on July 19, 2019, as the second part from an extended edition of the music video from "Spirit", the lead single from the album.
+A music video was released on July 19, 2019, as the second part of an extended edition of the music video from "Spirit", the lead single from the album.

 A second music video was released in Black Is King.
 It features snippets of the original video with new footage filmed specifically for the movie.